Compliance

 • Assess whether you meet revenue, consumer count, or other criteria

-Inventory Current Practices:
+Inventory Current Practices

 • Review current privacy policy

-• Document data collection practices
+• Document all data collection practices

-• Identify vendor relationships
+• Identify all vendor relationships involving personal data

 • Assess current security measures

-Gap Analysis:
+Gap Analysis

-• Compare current practices to requirements
+• Compare current practices to legal requirements

-• Identify missing elements
+• Identify missing elements and non-compliant practices

-• Prioritize remediation efforts
+• Prioritize remediation efforts based on risk

 Phase 2: Policy and Process (Weeks 3-6)

-Update Privacy Policy:
+Update Privacy Policy

-• Include all required disclosures
+• Include all required disclosures for applicable laws

-• Add state-specific sections if needed
+• Add state-specific sections if using targeted approach

-• Use clear, plain language
+• Use clear, plain language consumers can understand

-• Make prominent and accessible
+• Make prominent and accessible from all pages

-Establish Request Handling:
+Establish Request Handling

 • Create web form for privacy requests

-• Set up dedicated email address
+• Set up dedicated privacy email address

-• Establish verification procedures
+• Establish identity verification procedures

-• Document response processes
+• Document response processes and workflows

-• Train staff on handling requests
+• Train staff on handling different request types

-Implement Opt-Out Mechanism:
+Implement Opt-Out Mechanism

-• Add "Do Not Sell or Share" link to website
+• Add "Do Not Sell or Share" link to website footer

 • Create opt-out processing workflow

-• Consider universal opt-out signal support
+• Consider universal opt-out signal support (required in some states)

 Phase 3: Data Governance (Weeks 7-10)

-• Document all personal information categories
+• List all personal information categories collected

-• Map data flows across systems
+• Map data flows across all systems and vendors

-• Identify retention periods
+• Identify retention periods for each data type

-• Classify by sensitivity
+• Classify data by sensitivity level

 • Inventory all vendors processing personal data

-• Obtain or update Data Processing Agreements
+• Obtain or update Data Processing Agreements with all vendors

-• Assess vendor security and compliance
+• Assess vendor security and compliance practices

-• Document vendor purposes and data types
+• Document vendor purposes and data types shared

-Security Assessment:
+Security Assessment

-• Review current security controls
+• Review current security controls against best practices

-• Implement any gaps
+• Implement identified gaps

-• Document security measures
+• Document all security measures

-• Plan for ongoing security program
+• Plan for ongoing security program maintenance

 Phase 4: Training and Documentation (Weeks 11-12)

-Employee Training:
+Employee Training

-• Privacy law overview
+• Privacy law overview and obligations

-• Roles and responsibilities
+• Individual roles and responsibilities

 • Request handling procedures

-• Training records
+• Training records and attendance

 Phase 5: Ongoing Compliance

-• Review and respond to privacy requests
+• Review and respond to all privacy requests within deadlines

-• Monitor vendor compliance
+• Monitor vendor compliance and incidents

 • Review privacy policy for needed updates

-• Assess new vendors for data processing
+• Assess new vendors for data processing and DPAs

-• Update data inventory for changes
+• Update data inventory for system or practice changes

-• Comprehensive privacy program review
+• Comprehensive privacy program review and testing

-• Employee training refresh
+• Employee training refresh for all staff

 • Data protection assessments (where required)